How Much Can a Small Business Make Before Paying Taxes?

 How to File Income Tax With a “Doing Business As” (DBA) Name

-When choosing a business structure, you may also decide to create a name for your business other than your legal name.
-If that’s the case, you may need to file a “doing business as” form with your city or state registering your DBA trade name, also known as a fictitious business name.
+When choosing a business structure, you may also decide to create a business name that’s different from your legal name.
+If that’s the case, you may need to file a “doing business as” form with your city or state to register your DBA trade name, also known as a fictitious business name or assumed business name.

 You can identify your legal name and DBA in the appropriate fields when filing tax returns.
 A sole proprietorship on Schedule C, for example, may need to include the name of the proprietor, the proprietor’s Social Security number, the business trade name (if applicable), and the employer identification number.